Wargus/Wargus.github.io/index.markdown

 On first launch you will be asked for a copy of the original Warcraft2, so that the installer can extract the data.
 There are also video tutorials on how to install Wargus on Windows and Linux.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/1qng_zZSlaY?si=Ja47_vEdDhHbtFuY" title="How to install Wargus on Windows" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nri0e4evG-8?si=UC7jN760V_MCbS42" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/L2-ydknOdH0?si=pwkJ_4rscgMmXLel" title="How to install Wargus on Linux (Ubuntu based distros)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### The benefits of Wargus over original Warcraft 2